Error Analysis of Tensor-Train Cross Approximation: Introduction

 The rest of this paper is organized as follows.
 In Section~\ref{CAFM}, we review and summarize existing error bounds for matrix cross approximation.
 Section~\ref{TEBTTCA} introduces our new error bounds for TT cross approximation.
 Section~\ref{SIMRESULTS} includes numerical simulation results that supports our new error bounds and Section~\ref{conclusion} concludes the paper.

 {\bf Notation}: We use calligraphic letters (e.g., $\mathcal{A}$) to denote tensors, bold capital letters (e.g., $\bm{A}$) to denote matrices, bold lowercase letters (e.g., $\bm{a}$) to denote vectors, and italic letters (e.g., $a$) to denote scalar quantities. ${\bm A}^{-1}$ and ${\bm A}^{\dagger}$ represent the inverse and the Moore–Penrose pseudoinverse matrices of ${\bm A}$, respectively.
 Elements of matrices and tensors are denoted in parentheses, as in Matlab notation.
-For example, $\calA(i_1, i_2, i_3)$ denotes the element in position $(i_1, i_2, i_3)$ of the order-3 tensor $\calA$, $\mA(i_1,:)$ denotes the $i_1$-th row of $\mA$, and $\mA(:,J)$ denotes the submatrix of $\mA$ obtained by taking the columns indexed by $J$.
+For example, $\calA(i_1, i_2, i_3)$ denotes the element in position $(i_1, i_2, i_3)$ of the order-3 tensor $\calA$, $\mA(i_1,:)$ denotes the $i_1$-th row of $\mA$, and $\mA(:,J)$ denotes the submatrix of $\mA$ obtained by taking the columns indexed by $J$. $\|\mA\|$ and $\|\mA\|_F$ respectively represent the spectral norm and Frobenius norm of $\mA$.